ashki23/sbox/README.md

 setenv("ANACONDA_ROOT", this_root)
 ```

-Or a tcl modulefile similar to the above tcl template for Anaconda.
+Or adding a tcl modulefile similar to the above tcl template for Anaconda.

-Note that the first time users run `interactive jupyter -k julia`, Julia Jupyter kernal (IJulia) will be installed under `~/.julia`.
+Note that the first time that users run `interactive jupyter -k julia`, Julia Jupyter kernal (IJulia) will be installed under `~/.julia`.

 ### On demand Python pakages